pandallel/quilt/docs/src/architecture/actor-model-architecture.md

 ### Material Repository

 - **Role:** Handles persistence of materials and their state.
+Similar repository traits (`CutsRepository`, `SwatchRepository`) handle persistence for Cuts and Swatches respectively.
-- **Responsibilities:** Save and load materials, handle persistence errors, provide atomic storage operations.
+- **Responsibilities:** Save and load materials (or cuts/swatches), handle persistence errors, provide atomic storage operations.
 - **Implementation:** A trait that can be implemented for different storage backends (e.g., SQLite, filesystem).
+Example shown for `MaterialRepository`:

   ```rust
   use async_trait::async_trait;